therealpanic30/Learning-Check/README.md

 # Learning Check
- This is a rep created to keep myself in check of my learning and post th codes that i have personally wrote/implemented the algorithms myself
+ This is a rep created to keep myself in check of my learning I would upload the programe files here and try doing some basic projects after getting a hold on to the basics of the java programming